canonical/sdkcraft/docs/explanation/sdks/parts.rst

 SDK parts
 =========

-Parts are imagined as the building blocks of |project_markup|.
+Parts can be thought of as the building blocks of |project_markup|.
 Each part in the definition
 encapsulates a different aspect of the SDK and focuses on a specific feature or resource;
 these can be libraries, binaries, or configuration files.

-Parts provide a way to modularise the package and manage its dependencies, eventually making it easier to maintain and update by separating its deployment into sourcing, building and staging phases.
+Parts provide a way to modularise the package and manage its dependencies, ultimately making it easier to maintain and update by separating its deployment into sourcing, building and staging phases.